Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

-Figure \ref{fig:editing_proficiency} shows the different metrics used for measuring editing proficiency of ROME on GPT-2XL as a function of the number of edits made to the model.
-The dotted lines represent average over a past window of size 5, which is the average of the given metric over 5 previous edits.
-The solid lines represents the average metric over a window size of 50.
-We find that the efficacy score, which measures the success of an edit, is almost 100\% until a point where it begins to decline, sometimes very steeply.
-The three samples show that this point of steep decline can come as early as 100 edits, or as late as 800 edits made to the model \footnote{Experiments with other subsets have shown that this inflection point can occur at as early as 10 edits made to the model.}.
-While ROME is successful at making edits to the model prior to this inflection point, its neighborhood accuracy still consistently declines as more edits are made to the model, \textit{indicating that the edits made start to bleed into other fact stored in the model, as more edits are made to the model}.
+We find that both FT-C and ROME are able to successfully edit facts sequentially, whereas MEND is unable to make multiple sequential edits to the same model, as shown by the efficacy score.
+This reiterates previous observations \citep{MEND, SERAC, MEMIT} that MEND cannot be used to reliably edit knowledge at scale.
+For ROME, we find that the efficacy score, which measures the success of an edit, is almost 100\% until a point where it begins to decline.
+This point of decline can come as early as 100 edits, or as late as 1000 edits made to the model as can be seen in other samples (appendix \ref{sec:appendix:rome:editability}).
+Prior to this inflection point, while ROME is successful at making edits to the model, its neighborhood accuracy consistently declines as more edits are made to the model, \textbf{indicating that the edits made start to bleed into other fact stored in the model}.
 We will provide more evidence for this in later sections.

-To summarize, we find that ROME is extremely proficient at successfully editing knowledge but only up to a certain point, after which, suddenly the method breaks down.
-Although even before that point is reached, the edited knowledge does begins to impact the unrelated knowledge stored in the model, as shown by the consistently declining neighborhood score.
+These trends are consistent across multiple samples and multiple models.